About the project

 - A framework to help ensure the proper functioning of the relationship

 - Support for associations operating in the cantons

 - Share procedures and useful documents among local authority partners

 - Meetings between mentors to share their experiences

 A local partner will be responsible for coordinating the project.
-The project will also be run in coordination with foster homes.
+The project will also be run with the collaboration of the child protection services and with foster homes.